 Icon Description

-Click to access the main menu.
+• Click to access the main menu.

 Select the screen layout.

+< />/ > Previous or next screen.

+2 / 3 Start or stop sequence.

+© Playback.

-Icon Description < />/> Previous or next screen. @/8 Start or stop sequence.
-5 Playback.
-Rest the mouse pointer on this icon to view encoding information including frame rate, bit rate, and resolution; or click to view camera status. $\triangle$ Click to view device alarm status and camera status. 臣 Rest the mouse pointer on it to view NIC card information.
+Icon Description Rest the mouse pointer on this icon to view encoding information including frame rate, bit rate, and resolution; or click to view camera status. \triangle Click to view device alarm status and camera status. 臣 Rest the mouse pointer on it to view NIC card information.
 Or click this icon to edit basic network settings.
 10:32 Rest the mouse pointer on it to view the date.
 Or click this icon to edit time settings.
-Available to certain NVR models.
+90 Available to certain NVR models.
 Click to display the cloud service window.
-You may scan the QR code and download an app to manage your NVR. ெ Click to automatically hide the toolbar, or click a to lock.
+You may scan the QR code and download an app to manage your NVR. f Click to automatically hide the toolbar, or click at to lock.